C. C. Pyle

-Charles C. "Charlie" Pyle (March 26, 1882 – February 3, 1939), sometimes cattily referred to as "Cash and Carry Pyle," was a theater owner and sports entertainment promoter best known for his touring exhibitions featuring American football star Red Grange and French tennis player Suzanne Lenglen.
+Charles C. "Charlie" Pyle (Note: The "C." was an initial only.)
+(March 26, 1882 – February 3, 1939), sometimes derisively referred to as "Cash and Carry Pyle," was a theater owner and sports entertainment promoter best known for his touring exhibitions featuring American football star Red Grange and French tennis player Suzanne Lenglen.

 Pyle was the founder of the New York Yankees football club in 1926, owning it until the team's demise at the end of the 1928 season.

 Biography

-Early years
+Early life

 Charlie Pyle was born March 26, 1882, in Delaware, Ohio, the son of a Methodist preacher.
-He was large and athletic, standing about 6'1" and weighing 190 pounds in his prime, and he participated in boxing as a boy.
+He was large and athletic, standing about 6 ft 1 in and weighing 190 lb in his prime, and he participated in boxing as a boy.

 Pyle dropped out of Ohio State University and headed west, where the loquacious and ambitious young man became involved in a series of business ventures and money-making schemes — selling Western Union clocks, starting a modest travel agency, and dipping his toe into show business as an advance man for a touring Margarita Fischer vaudeville road show.
 He started his own small touring company and in 1908 became involved in the movie business, buying a projector and a few films and taking the show on the road.
 He later bought an amusement park and small vaudeville theater in Idaho before liquidating his assets and moving back to the Midwest.

 Pyle became involved in the theater business, owning the Virginia and the Park theaters in Champaign, Illinois — home of the Illinois Fighting Illini football team — as well as a third in Kokomo, Indiana.
-Pyle was fastidious in his personal grooming, sitting in a barber shop for a hair trim twice and week and always dressing nattily from a seemingly vast wardrobe.
+Pyle paid close attention to his personal grooming, reportedly visiting a barber twice a week and dressing neatly.